Bailey Hemphill

-Bailey Marie Hemphill (born February 17, 1998) is a former American All-American softball player for the Alabama Crimson Tide.
+Bailey Marie Hemphill (born February 17, 1998) is an American former All-American softball player for the Alabama Crimson Tide.
 She currently holds the Alabama record for the most career home runs hit with 64, as well as the SEC record for most career walks with 237.

 Early life

 Hemphill attended St. Thomas More High School in Lafayette, Louisiana, where she was a two time NFCA High School All-American and broke her school's all-time career home run record after two seasons.
 She was named Louisiana's Miss Softball her senior year in 2016.

 College career

 Freshman season

 During her first career at-bat on February 10, 2017, Hemphill hit a three-run home run against Towson in her Alabama debut.
 She finished the 2017 season with a .309 batting average and 47 hits.
 In addition, Hemphill led the team with 9 home runs, 41 RBIs, and 57 walks and was named to the SEC All-Freshman Team.
 In the field, Hemphill mainly played first base and occasionally catcher, but for the majority of games she was used as a designated hitter.
 During a match against Ole Miss on May 5, 2017, Hemphill hit a solo home run and had an early celebration with her team.
 However, she was tagged and called out due to Hemphill not touching home plate (she had jumped over the plate to her team in her excitement at the home run).
-The game ended with an Ole Miss victory, 5-4.
+The game ended with an Ole Miss victory, 5–4.